 My dogs pads are very sensitive and irritated after going to daycare.
 WOW, did something happen to my dogs feet?

 Absolutely not.
 It is very common for newcomers pads to experience rawness and/or irritation from playing in the gravel yard.
 When dogs are in daycare they are tested on a gravel surface.
-If a dog’s paws ever get sensitive to the gravel then they will be sent to one of our grassy yards in hopes that they can still enjoy being active in daycare.
+If a dog’s paws ever get sensitive to the gravel then they will be sent to one of our grassy or turf yards in hopes that they can still enjoy being active in daycare.
 If there is ever a case where a pad and/or nail is bleeding the dog will be removed from the group until he/she is assessed and the bleeding ceases.